Quantum gravity phenomenology from the perspective of quantum general relativity and quadratic gravity: Abstract

 \section{Abstract}

 Multi-messenger astronomy provides us with the possibility of discovering phenomenological signatures of quantum-gravity effects.
 This should be of paramount importance in the pursuit of an elusive quantum theory for the gravitational interactions.
-Here we discuss feasible explorations within the effective field theory treatment of quantum general relativity.
-Lessons of low-energy quantum gravity instruct us that phenomenological applications can be discussed in line with the effective field theory approach.
-Moreover, we also examine possible phenomenological surveys from the perspective of a UV completion for quantum gravity which employs the metric as the fundamental dynamical variable, namely quadratic gravity.
+Here we discuss feasible explorations within the effective field theory treatment of general relativity. {By exploring current techniques borrowed from modern amplitude methods, we calculate leading quantum corrections to the classical radiated momentum and spectral waveforms.
+The lessons drawn from these low-energy results are that phenomenological applications in gravitational-wave physics can be discussed in line with the effective field theory approach.
+In turn, we also examine possible phenomenological surveys from the perspective of a UV completion for quantum gravity which employs the metric as the fundamental dynamical variable, namely quadratic gravity.
+Being more specific, by resorting to the eikonal approximation, we compute the leading-order time delay/advance in the scattering of light by a heavy object and find a possible significant deviation from the standard general-relativity prediction.
+This allows us to probe causal uncertainty due to quantum fluctuations of the gravitational field as a genuine prediction from Planck-scale physics.}